The Pros of Legalizing Cannabis in The UK

 Medicinal uses:

-However there is still great debate and resistance against these treatments simply because of the stigma attached to cannabis.
+However there is still great debate and resistance against these treatments simply because of the stigma attached to herb.

-If cannabis was legalised, it would allow for more treatments like Savitex (which is prescribed for those suffering with MS), to be readily available to patients.
+If herb was legalised, it would allow for more treatments like Savitex (which is prescribed for those suffering with MS), to be readily available to patients.

 The economy:

-The legalisation of cannabis would bring about a wealth of new jobs, for example a “Director of Cultivation”.
-Growing healthy cannabis is both a science and an art which would need more than just an average joe to produce on a mass scale.
+The legalisation of herb would bring about a wealth of new jobs, for example a “Director of Cultivation”.
+Growing healthy herb is both a science and an art which would need more than just an average joe to produce on a mass scale.

-New businesses would be created to cater to this new demand; whether it be special cannabis delivery services and of course shop employees selling the cannabis.
+New businesses would be created to cater to this new demand; whether it be special herb delivery services and of course shop employees selling the herb.

 Don’t get left behind: